asalamon74/pktriggercord/pentax_scsi_protocol.md

 Normal communication flow would be following:

- 1. Host sends the arguments by `0x4F` first, if there is any;
+ 1. Computer sends the arguments by `0x4F` first, if there is any;
- 2. Host send a command by `0x24`;
+ 2. Computer send a command by `0x24`;
- 3. Host keep checking the status by `0x26` until the status is ok;
+ 3. Computer keep checking the status by `0x26` until the status is ok;
- 4. Host receive the result by `0x49`;
+ 4. Computer receive the result by `0x49`;

 2. SCSI Commands Types
 -------------------------